House votes to decriminalize marijuana at federal level

 The vote comes at a time when most Americans live in states where marijuana is legal in some form, and lawmakers from both parties agreed that national cannabis policy has lagged woefully behind changes at the state level.
 That divide has created a host of problems — loans and other banking services, for example, are hard to get for many marijuana companies because pot remains illegal at the federal level.

-Four states, including New Jersey and Arizona, passed referendums allowing recreational cannabis.
+Four states, including New Jersey and Arizona, passed referenda allowing recreational cannabis this year.
 Voters made Oregon the first state in the nation to decriminalize possession of small amounts of cocaine, heroin and methamphetamine.

 Rep. Barbara Lee, D-Calif., called the House bill an important racial justice measure.
-Lee, who is Black, said the bill is the product of years of work by a range of advocates and is long overdue.

-The bill “is a major step, mind you, a major step toward ending the unjust war on drugs and racial inequities that are central to these laws,″ Lee said.
+The bill “is a major step, mind you, a major step toward ending the unjust war on drugs and racial inequities that are central to these laws,″ said Lee, who is African American.

-The bill also would open up more opportunities for marijuana businesses, including access to Small Business Administration loans to help ensure that minorities can take part in an industry dominated by white famers and growers.
-“This is a job-creating industry, and (the bill) also provides economic opportunities for minority-owned business owners,” Lee said.

 The bill, which passed 228-164, now goes to the Republican-controlled Senate, where it is unlikely to advance.
 A related bill that would give pot businesses access to traditional banking services has languished in the Senate after being approved by the House last year.